 At this point the archaea’s anaerobic energy generation – glycolysis – is used instead as no oxygen is required, and therefore no oxygen radicals are produced.

-This switching from one form of energy generation to the other is an ancient programme that our cells still carry within them: the “a genome” (archaeal genome) is responsible for replication and repair, but our cells are intended to switch back to high-intensity energy production (the “b genome” – b for bacterial, i.e. mitochondrial) the moment cell replication is over .
+This switching from one form of energy generation to the other is an ancient programme that our cells still carry within them: the archaeal genome is largely responsible for replication and repair, while the mitochondria are responsible for high-intensity energy production and many of the most sophisticated aspects of cell signalling .

 Before thinking about how this switching process can go wrong – which lies at the heart of mitochondrial dysfunction – we should look at the two very different forms of energy generation, because this is also key: intramitochondrial, and cytosolic.

-When ATP is produced in the intracellular fluid (cytosol) via glycolysis, one mole of glucose generates a net yield of 2 ATP, whereas inside the mitochondria, the net yield via the electron transport chain (ETC) is 34 ATP from one mole of glucose (under optimal conditions), but much higher from fats, e.g. one mole of oleic acid generates about 146 ATP.
+When ATP is produced in the intracellular fluid (cytosol) via glycolysis, one molecule of glucose generates a net yield of 2 ATP, whereas inside the mitochondria, the net yield via the electron transport chain (ETC) is far greater: approx. 30 – 36 ATP from one molecule of glucose (exact figures vary), and even higher from fats, e.g., one molecule of oleic acid generates about 146 ATP.

-But it’s not just 2 versus 34 (or 146).
-We have at least 1,500 mitochondria in each cell on average (except in erythrocytes which have none), and thousands of electron transport chains within each mitochondrion .
-So the energy generation our cells are capable of, if oxidative phosphorylation (energy production along the ETC) is fully functional, is infinitely more efficient than cytosolic energy generation.
+But it’s not just 2 versus 36 (or 146).
+We have around 1,500 mitochondria in each cell on average (though this varies hugely – erythrocytes are the only cells that have none), and thousands of electron transport chains within each mitochondrion .
+So the energy generation our cells are capable of if oxidative phosphorylation (energy production along the ETC) is fully functional is infinitely more efficient than cytosolic energy generation.